 - Have teachers who model and encourage reflection, curiosity, and lifelong learning

 Student Success Pillars

 Priorities: Increasing credit accumulation, engaging programming, and numeracy and literacy access

 Outcomes: All Upper Grand students are successful within K to 12 schools, and beyond secondary school

 Student Success Teams

-At each school, a dedicated team of a principal, student success teacher, a guidance counsellor and a special education teacher provides extra attention and support for individual students who need it.
+At each school, a dedicated team that includes, at minimum, a principal, student success teacher, guidance counselor and special education teacher provides extra attention and support for individual students who benefit.

 Who are they for?